websemantics/builder-extension/README.md

 ## Configuration

-The Entity Builder offers many configuration options to fine-tune and enhance your development experience which can be found at `blog-module/resources/config/builder.php`.
+The Builder extension offers many configuration options to fine-tune and enhance your development experience which can be found at `blog-module/resources/config/builder.php`.

 * Add a list of namespaces supported,